tnekent/odin-calculator/README.md

 # Calculator
 This is my implementation of [The Odin Project's](https://www.theodinproject.com/lessons/foundations-calculator) project, that is, to make a basic calculator.
+Visit the live preview at [tnekent.github.io](https://tnekent.github.io/odin-calculator/).